Mobile app A/B testing

 Mobile app A/B testing in action

-The power of mobile app A/B testing is captured in this case study of Secret Escapes, a travel app for iOS.
-In the experiment, Secret Escapes used Optimizely to test the impact of removing the option of skipping sign-in to the app.
+In an experiment, Secret Escapes used Optimizely Feature Experimentation to test the impact of removing the option of skipping sign-in to the app.
 What they found was that making the sign-in mandatory resulted in a higher average lifetime value for the user, and improved the ratio of user LTV to customer acquisition costs.

 Mobile app A/B testing ideas

-Every app is different, and there are countless changes that can be tested on mobile apps.
-Key areas to focus on when conducting A/B testing are user onboarding, user retention, user engagement rate and for apps that feature transactions, every step along the sales funnel to maximize conversions.
+Every app is different, and countless changes can be tested on mobile apps.
+Key areas to focus on when conducting A/B testing are user onboarding, user retention, user engagement rate, and for apps that feature transactions, every step along the sales funnel to maximize conversions.

 Examples of things to test include the number of forms required to sign up for an account, the frequency of push notifications, the text used in calls-to-action (CTA), new features, and ad placement within your user interface.